We’ve received a good number of questions from people asking how well The Events Calendar supports virtual events.

 Note that you’ll need Events Calendar Pro to create venue pages like this.
 If you’re running The Events Calendar by itself, you’ll still have the option to create a virtual venue, just without the page.

-Create an online events category
+Create a virtual events category

 Is this step redundant after you’ve created a virtual venue?
 Perhaps.
 But adding a new category gives you the benefit of showing related online events on event pages.
 Another benefit: It creates a landing page for all events with the Online Events category — yet another way to view all online events in one place!